Boost the effectiveness of your ads with #TVxTwitter synchronization

 Dominique Kirmann-Demoux, Media Director for Western Europe, Mondelez

-Anne-Gabrielle Dangu, Media and CRM Director, Unilever
+Anne- Gabrielle Dangu, Media and CRM Director, Unilever

 Study conducted in partnership with @iligo_research in August and September 2017.
-Quantitative study carried out on 600 monthly users of Twitter in France for each of the 3 campaigns tested (representative of sex, age, and socio-economic category).
+Quantitative study carried out on 600 monthly users of Twitter in France for each of the 3 campaigns tested (representative of sex, age and socio-economic category).
 The results highlighted here are the mean results of the 3 campaigns tested.
 A probability calculation of exposure to TV was made based on the combination of a question on watching times (day, time, channel) with the TV campaign’s broadcasting report.
-The Twitter exposure was obtained from site-centric data merged with questionnaires completed by respondents who had given their authorisation.
+The Twitter exposure was obtained from site-centric data merged with questionnaires completed by respondents who had given their authorization.